Charlie Spivak

-Charlie Spivak (February 17, 1907 – March 1, 1982) was an American trumpeter and bandleader, best known for his big band in the 1940s.
+Charlie Spivak (c.
+February 17, 1904 – March 1, 1982) was an American trumpeter and bandleader, best known for his big band in the 1940s.

 Early life

-The details of Spivak's birth are unclear.
-Some sources place it in Ukraine in 1907, and that his family emigrated to settle in New Haven, Connecticut while he was a child.
-According to his personal papers, the former scenario is correct.
+According to his immigration record, Sender Spivakovsky was born around 1904 in the village of Trilisy, Kiev Governorate, Russian Empire (now Ukraine).
+He arrived with his family at Ellis Island on 31 August 1910 (age 6), bound for New Haven, Connecticut to meet his older brother.
+By the time of the 10 January 1920 census (age 15), his family anglicized his name into "Charlie Spivak".
+As a Ukrainian-Jew, recorded details of Spivak's birth are unclear.
+Later sources place it in 1907.
+His personal papers claim the latter scenario.
 He learned to play trumpet and played in his high school band, going on to work with local groups before joining Johnny Cavallaro's orchestra.

 Big band era and style

 He played with Paul Specht's band for most of 1924 to 1930, then spent time with Ben Pollack (1931–1934), the brothers Tommy and Jimmy Dorsey (1934–1935), and Ray Noble (1935–1936).
 He played on "Solo Hop" in 1935 by Glenn Miller and the Glenn Miller Orchestra.
 He spent 1936 and 1937 mostly working as a studio musician with Gus Arnheim, Glenn Miller, Raymond Scott's radio orchestra, and others, followed by periods with Bob Crosby (1938), Tommy Dorsey (1938–1939), and Jack Teagarden (1939).

 Finally, with the encouragement and financial backing of Glenn Miller, he formed his own band in November 1939.
 Though it failed within a year, he tried again shortly afterwards, this time taking over the existing band of Bill Downer and making a success of it.
 Spivak's band was one of the most successful in the 1940s, and survived until 1959.
 He scouted top trumpeter Paul Fredricks (formerly of Alvino Rey's Orchestra) just as Fredricks left the service at the end of World War II, in 1946.
 Fredricks was instrumental in the band's success in the coming years as it reached its peak.

+Popular recordings during the 1940s included: